Do Not Use White Gel Pen for Realistic Highlights (Copic Marker, Colored Pencil)

 Not really.

-Shortcuts lead you into the mindless coloring trap where everything you color starts to look the same.
+Shortcuts lead you into a mindless coloring trap where everything you color starts to look the same because you’re using the same hack on everything you color.

 Read more about highlights here: